-3. Specialization requirements: Credit hours taken by all students studying for the bachelor's or Diploma degree in a specific specialization and distributed as follows
+3. Specialisation requirements: Credit hours taken by all students studying for the bachelor's or Diploma degree in a specific specialisation and distributed as follows

-Specialization Requirements
+Specialisation Requirements

-Bachelor Bachelor
+Bachelor Diploma

 Compulsory Elective Total Compulsory Elective Total

 72 6 78 24 6 30

-- 4. For Bachelor degree, six credit hours can be taken from any course offered by different departments in the college except the college elective courses. - 5.
+- 4. For bachelor's degree, six credit hours can be taken from any course offered by different departments in the college except the college elective courses. - 5.
 For Diploma students, field training for (4) weeks is an essential requirement for graduation.
 The field training is conducted after the completion of (33) credit hours of the graduation requirements. - 6.
 A student may not enrol in a course without having taken the prerequisite for that course.
-Otherwise his enrolment as well as his grade for the course shall be annulled. - 7.
-A student cannot take a course and its prerequisite during the same term, unless his graduation depends thereon, or he is repeating the course.
+Otherwise, his enrolment, as well as his grade for the course, shall be annulled. - 7.
+A student cannot take a course and its prerequisite during the same term unless his graduation depends thereon, or he is repeating the course.
 In this case, the student must obtain the written approval of the dean.